(Released: March 13, 2017 - Expired: July 25, 2017)

 Contact: Tyler Polum, Kodiak Sport Fish Area Management Biologist

-King salmon fishing on the Karluk River will be closed beginning 12:01 a.m.
-Thursday, June 1 through 11:59 p.m.
-Tuesday, July 25, 2017.
-King salmon caught incidentally may not be removed from the water and must be released immediately.
-As an added measure to reduce the probability of incidentally hooking a king salmon, the use of bait will be prohibited and only one unbaited, single-hook artificial lure may be used within the Karluk River drainage below Karluk Lake.
+Beginning at 12:01 a.m.
+Thursday, June 1, king salmon in the Ayakulik River drainage may not be retained or possessed.
+King salmon that are caught may not be removed from the water and must be released immediately.
+As an added measure to reduce the probability of hooking mortality, the use of bait is prohibited within the Ayakulik River drainage, and only one unbaited, single-hook, artificial lure may be used.

-The biological escapement goal (BEG) for Karluk River king salmon is 3,000 to 6,000 fish.
-Despite management actions to reduce king salmon harvest in sport, commercial and subsistence fisheries, the king salmon BEG has been achieved only three times since 2006.
-In January 2011, the Board of Fisheries designated Karluk River king salmon a stock of concern.
-Although escapements improved slightly in 2016, the recent trend of poor runs and very low escapements warrant closing the inriver sport fishery.
+The new biological escapement goal (BEG) for the Ayakulik River king salmon is 4,800 to 8,400 fish.
+Despite management actions to reduce king salmon harvest in sport, commercial and subsistence fisheries, the king salmon BEG has not been met 5 of the last 10 years and the recent trend of poor runs warrants closure of the king salmon sport fishery.